 Asheville real estate is some of the most expensive in North Carolina, although Asheville house values don't compare to the most expensive real estate in the U.S.

-Asheville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Asheville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Asheville are a mix of both white- and blue-collar jobs.
 Overall, Asheville is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Asheville who work in food service (12.13%), sales jobs (10.08%), and healthcare (9.03%).

 Of important note, Asheville is also a city of artists.
 Asheville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Asheville’s character.